Time Allowed: 3 Hours

 (iii) Roads can negotiate higher gradients of slopes and as such can traverse mountains such as the Himalayas.

-(iv) Road transport is economical in transportation of few persons and relatively smaller amount of goods over short distances.
+(iv) Road transport is economical in transportation of few persons and a relatively smaller amount of goods over short distances.

 (v) It also provides door-to-door service, thus the cost of loading and unloading is much lower.